 Pinpointing the right YouTube niche for your channel is a challenge.
 It’s also an essential key to long-term success on the platform.

-But why exactly is that?
+But why exactly is it so important?
 How do you choose a niche?

-And: What are some profitable niches out there worth looking at?
+And: What are some niches worth looking at in terms of monetization?